naturalis/nbclassify/nbclassify/docs/scripts.rst

   metadata file in the image directory, which is needed for downstream scripts.

 :ref:`nbc-trainer`
-  Extract fingerprints from images, export these to training data, and train artificial neural networks.
+  Extract phenotypes from images, export these to training data, train artificial neural networks, and perform cross-validation.
+Can also be used to create a metadata file for an existing image directory.

 :ref:`nbc-classify`
   Classify images using artificial neural networks.